Understanding Your Sales Funnel Conversion Rate (and How to Use It)

 Your conversion rate may go up or down, but it won’t necessarily be linked to the total revenue your business is generating.

 That’s why it’s important to track your total revenue growth month-over-month.
+Utilize our revenue growth calculator to gain insights on how various factors contribute to your total revenue growth.

 For example, let’s say your sales funnel conversion rate decreased 10% in May, but your revenue increased by 15% month-over-month.
 This is a signal to check the deals that closed during that time period.
 Were there any outlying deals that were larger than normal?
 What made those bigger deals happen?
 Or, did you have an increase in the total number of leads and deals closed?
 If so, where did that increase come from?